Dynamic Control of Stochastic Evolution: A Deep Reinforcement Learning Approach to Adaptively Targeting Emergent Drug

 where $i=1,..,d$ and the white noise $W_{i}(t)$ satisfies

-From a control standpoint, the advantage of using SDEs over an agent-based model is that we can capitalize on the equations-based description for trajectory estimation and use that information in feature engineering and reward assignment below.
-Note that the stochastic noise in these equations is not put in \textit{ad hoc} but instead emerges naturally from population demographic randomness that arises from demographic processes on the level of single cells\footnote{Other sources of noise due to environmental factors would in general be expected to exist as well and can be included in the model.
-Here we restrict to demographic stochasticity.}.
+From a control standpoint, the advantage of using SDEs over an agent-based model is that we can capitalize on the equations-based description for trajectory estimation and use that information in feature engineering and reward assignment, as described below.
+Note that the stochastic noise in these equations is not put in \textit{ad hoc} but instead emerges naturally from population demographic randomness that arises from demographic processes on the level of single cells.
 For more realistic dynamics at very low cell levels, when the level of a subpopulation falls below 10 cells, the number of cells is discretized by a random choice (equal probability) to round up or down to the nearest integer cells after each stochastic simulation step; when cell numbers fall below 1 the subpopulation level is set to zero.